gravitational/teleport/rfd/0095-teleport-key-agent-extension.md

 Kubernetes access requires the ability to load a TLS certificate and raw private key pair provided to a kubeconfig file through the `tsh kube credentials` exec plugin.
 Since we do not want to provide the user's raw private key through the forwarded agent, `tsh kube credentials` will need a different way to aquire a valid TLS certificate and private key.

 As explained in the security section above, it is currently possible to reissue certificates over the forwarded agent with new private keys.
 By utilizing this feature, we can enable kuberenetes access on remote hosts without introducing any new systems.
-We will just need to update `tsh kube credentials` to make a reissue request with a new raw private key if the available private key is not exportable.
+We will just need to update `tsh kube credentials` to make a reissue request with a new raw private key if the available private key is a forwarded agent key.

 If we decide to disable reissue requests with non-matching public keys, then we will need to get a bit more creative.
 One option would be to create a generalized forward proxy ssh channel that could be used by the remote host to form connections to Teleport services by proxying through the local host.
 This approach would warrant a separate RFD.